hannaliebl/hannaliebl.com/content/blog/heres-to-firefoxs-scratchpad.md

 draft = true
 featured = ["false"]
 tags = [""]
-title = "heres to firefoxs scratchpad"
+title = "Heres to Firefox's Scratchpad" summary = "The scratchpad in Firefox makes learning JavaScript a joy."
 +++